 With that in mind, it seems reasonable to speculate that should those levels remain constant with steady demand, then the reduced amount of supply will result in a rise in prices.
 That's where the picture starts to become more complicated.

 What we have here isn't a simple case of supply & demand because there are intricate forces at play.
 Amongst them is the mining case — a 6.25 BTC block reward is simply less than a 12.5 BTC block reward.
-Therefore, for some smaller mining operations, mining Bitcoin will be much less profitable, making it harder to stay in the game, and forcing some miners out.
+Therefore, for some smaller mining operations, mining Bitcoin will be much less profitable, making it harder to stay in the game and forcing some miners out.

-Also of note is the fact that while Bitcoin usage and familiarity is widespread now compared to 2009, it's still not in an adoption phase at a level that provides solid, predictable fundamentals.
+Also of note is the fact that while Bitcoin usage and familiarity are widespread now compared to 2009, it's still not in an adoption phase at a level that provides solid, predictable fundamentals.
 Amazon stock has fundamentals, and so does Apple.
 Bitcoin?
 We're not quite there yet, but things are certainly headed that way.

 Rather than fundamentals, there are technical factors at play, but so is narrative above and beyond all.
-The stories we tell about Bitcoin, about what it could be, where it might be headed, who is the latest hedge fund manager to make a bet on it — these create the rocket fuel behind each moonshot.
+The stories we tell about Bitcoin, what it could be, where it might be headed, who is the latest hedge fund manager to make a bet on it — these create the rocket fuel behind each moonshot.

 As such, Bitcoiners are a notoriously forward-looking type, filled with hope and expectation.
 And, to a large extent, that view has been fulfilled as Bitcoin has likely grown beyond even Satoshi's wildest dreams.